-Disclosure module verification relates to Verification standard Please explain C8.
+Disclosure module verification relates to Data verified Verification standard Please explain C8.
 Energy Energy consumption Total direct energy usage (MWh) and total indirect energy usage (MWh) have been verified.
-To validate our external reporting, we obtained third-party assurance from ERM CVS in accordance with the International Standard on Assurance Engagements ISAE 3000 (Revised) at limited assurance level.
+To validate our external reporting, we obtained third- party assurance from ERM CVS at limited assurance level.
+ERM CVS' assurance methodology is based on the International Standard on Assurance Engagements ISAE 3000 (Revised).
 The assurance statement is attached to this filing and this question.
-ERM CVS 2019 CDP Climate Change Statement KDP_18Aug2020.pdf
+ERM CVS - 2021 CDP Assurance Statement KDP_FINAL_23-JUL-2021.pdf C4.
+Targets and performance Renewable energy products Renewable energy consumed [% of total energy] has been verified.
+To validate our external reporting, we obtained third-party assurance from ERM CVS at limited assurance level.
+ERM CVS' assurance methodology is based on the International Standard on Assurance Engagements ISAE 3000 (Revised).
+The assurance statement is attached to this filing and this question.
+ERM CVS - 2021 CDP Assurance Statement KDP_FINAL_23-JUL-2021.pdf